-This greenfield site with historic links to the former religious settlement in the vicinity of Malling Deanery was put forward by the Inspector considering the joint Lewes District/South Downs National Park Core Strategy as a potential site for housing.
+This greenfield site with historic links to the former religious settlement in the vicinity of Malling Deanery was put forward by the Inspector considering the South Downs Local Plan as a potential site for housing.

 Although the Friends of Lewes objected strongly to the potential zoning of this site and the National Park Authority were concerned about the impact on the landscape, the Inspector confirmed his decision.
 We will comment on the design and potential screening of a development when draft plans for the site come forward.

 This derelict land to the south of Spences Lane was subject to a failed 2012 planning application for a development of 53 residential units and 2,650 sq m of commercial space.
 The Friends of Lewes objected to the application on grounds including its inappropriate massing, unsympathetic use of materials and lack of connection with its surroundings.